 - Withholding Important Safety Information from Consumers and Doctors;

 - Failure to report instances of Essure problems as required by federal regulations;

 - Designing a Defective and Unreasonably Dangerous MRI Contrast Agent;

 - Placing Profits Before the Interests and Safety of Consumers.

 No Fees or Expenses Unless You Receive an MRI Contrast Settlement

 Saiontz & Kirk, P.A. is a nationally known injury law firm that is focused exclusively on representing individuals, we do not represent corporations or insurance companies.

 Over the course of more than 40 years, our personal injury lawyers have collected more than $1 billion in compensation for our clients in cases of medical malpractice, automobile accidents, product liability and other personal injury lawsuits.

-All MRI contrast lawsuits will be handled by our attorneys on a contingency fee basis, which means that there are never any out-of-pocket expenses to hire our law firm and we only receive a fee if compensation is secured for our client.
+All MRI contrast lawsuits were handled by our attorneys on a contingency fee basis, which means that there were never any out-of-pocket expenses to hire our law firm and we only receive a fee if compensation is secured for our client.